mrisher/smtp-sts/reporting.md

 ref) policy validation errors.

-Implementers establish a policy by publishing a TXT record in the DNS which instructs comliant sending MTAs to deliver reports of delivery and STARTTLS failures in the appropriate format to the specified endpoint.
+Implementers establish a policy by publishing a TXT record in the DNS which instructs compliant sending MTAs to deliver reports of delivery and STARTTLS failures in the appropriate format to the specified endpoint.

 This document is intended as a companion to the specification for SMTP MTA